Are Insects and Weather Triggering Your Security Camera’s Motion Detection?

-If you’re reading this article then you already know that your security camera’s motion detection feature was poorly designed.
-Most security camera systems are notorious for detecting motion indoors from fine dust particles floating around at night to the changes in light conditions indoors from sunlight creeping through the windows.
+If you’re reading this article, then you already know that your security camera’s motion detection feature was poorly designed.
+Most security camera systems are notorious for detecting motion indoors, from fine dust particles floating around at night to changes in light conditions indoors from sunlight creeping through the windows.
 Worse yet, outdoor security cameras will detect motion from insects crawling or flying in front of the camera lenses during the day and especially at night.
 This can cause false positives every few seconds and drive you to near insanity every time your mobile phone or tablet notifies you that your camera senses motion.

-By eliminating false alarms from insects and weather, you eliminate “The Boy Who Cried Wolf” phenomena and find yourself checking your notifications instead of ignoring them because you know that they are genuine.
-This feature has been very useful in Bear country where I have customers who walk out of their homes and find a bear sitting on their front or back porch.
-Being notified by your mobile phone that there is a large animal like a bear outside of your home before you venture outside can save you or your pets from a scare or even worse.
+By eliminating false alarms from insects and weather, you eliminate the “Boy Who Cried Wolf” phenomenon and find yourself checking your notifications instead of ignoring them because you know that they are genuine.
+This feature has been very useful in Bear Country, where I have customers who walk out of their homes and find a bear sitting on their front or back porch.
+Being notified by your mobile phone that there is a large animal, like a bear outside of your home before you venture outside can save you or your pets from a scare or even worse.

-The Orlando customer had two problems he had to overcome with motion detection.
-The first problem was that he lives in a beautiful new home that was built right next to a new pond.
-This pond has yet to be stocked with fish which normally eat the larvae of midge flies and mosquitoes near the water’s edge.
-Along with the abundance of frogs, this keeps the insect population down within the circle of life we call Florida and because the local circle of life had been broken in this area, his security cameras have become inundated with insects flying and crawling in front of his security camera’s lens causing multiple motion detection alerts.
-His second challenge was that his wife would sometimes walk onto the front porch from inside the house to either sit on the deck or check on their porch plants but she wouldn’t walk beyond the porch area and much later would walk back into the house.
-This caused a lot of unnecessary notifications to show up on his phone which he would check them while he was at work.
-By setting up his line detection feature on his HD-TVI security camera system to cover his front porch area, he is now only notified when someone crosses the created detection line from the sidewalk outside his porch area and coming into full view within his porch area.
+His second challenge was that his wife would sometimes walk onto the front porch from inside the house to either sit on the deck or check on their porch plants, but she wouldn’t walk beyond the porch area and much later would walk back into the house.
+This caused a lot of unnecessary notifications to show up on his phone, which he would check while he was at work.
+By setting up his line detection feature on his PTZ security camera to cover his front porch area, he is now only notified when someone crosses the created detection line from the sidewalk outside his porch area and comes into full view within his porch area.
 This line is approximately 7 feet from the front door.
-Along with the PIR sensor embedded inside his front porch camera, he created a way for the security camera to know the difference between an insect on the lens or if someone is actually walking onto his porch towards his front door.
-This thankfully has cut down his camera’s front door notifications dramatically to mostly mail package deliveries and when guests and strangers arrive at his door.
-PIR motion is still detecting and recording motion if someone is leaving the porch area or meandering in front of the camera.
-He’s only receiving a notification if someone comes inside the porch area from outside his line’s zone.

 Thanks , I have just been looking for info approximately